 A SecureW2 Installer for Linux is available.
 However, SF State can only provide limited Linux support.

 Note for IT Staff: All devices with static IP addresses should have a registered DNS entry prior to NAC implementation.
-Unregistered addresses are likely to be re-assigned during NAC rollout.
+Unregistered addresses are likely to be re-assigned.

 What are the NAC exceptions?

-Uniprint release stations, laboratories, kiosks and physically secured locations will be excepted.
+Uniprint release stations, laboratories, kiosks and physically secured locations are not included.

-How will NAC affect laboratories and public computing spaces?
+How does NAC affect laboratories and public computing spaces?